homesteading

 If you’re considering starting to homestead, you’re not alone.
 Millions of people in the United States and around the world have been doing it for years, and as more people find themselves looking for ways to save money or gain greater control over their food supply, the trend shows no signs of slowing down.
 If you want to learn how to start homesteading but aren’t sure where to begin, consider using this checklist to help you get started.

-This article provides key tips about homesteading.
+This article provides key tips for beginner homesteading.

 Homesteading describes a life that is self-sufficient and sustainable.
 To get started, you need a self-sufficient homestead checklist.